It was Rabbits – 3; Dogs – 0. One squirrel almost bought the farm at Red’s jaws. A near-death experience, however, is not a real death experience.

 Activities like flyball, agility courses, lure coursing – even a simple fetch – are examples of the prey instinct in action.

 But what works in the wild isn’t always so great in the city.
 In natural habitats, dogs chase wild critters that are racing to escape them.
-Their instincts don’t see the finer differences between that and a runner, skateboarder, cyclist, car or running, screaming children.
+Their instincts don’t see the finer differences between that and a runner, skateboarder, cyclist, car or playing children.

 If you think you may have become an “animal of interest” to a dog, stop and stay still.
 What doesn’t move, make noise or act up is boring to a dog.
 According to Karen Park, a dog trainer and activist, “The average person cannot outrun or out-ride the average dog and should not even try.
 Chances are a chase will be triggered and the human or dog could get injured.”

 As an owner, it’s my responsibility to be scanning the environment to check for things that might trigger Joey’s prey instincts.
-He’s definitely not keen on small children, although to this point he’s only been a barker, not a biter.
+He’s definitely not keen on small children, although so far, he’s only been a barker, not a biter.

 What is amusing to watch in some contexts can become tragic in others.
 A dog isn’t a small human in a fur coat.
 You have to apply Zen mind to a dog’s essential dogness and manage both behavior and environment to avoid problems.